Support Page Content

 - The second step is the completion of the culminating experience.

-If you do not meet one of the equivalency standards, then you may complete the first step of the Graduate GWAR by earning a grade of B or higher in a Graduate Writing Intensive (GWI) course in your graduate program.
+To complete the first step of the Graduate GWAR, all graduate students must earn a grade of B or higher in the required Graduate Writing Intensive (GWI) course within your graduate program.

 Classified graduate students normally retain rights to the catalog under which they were classified providing they retain continuous enrollment as defined by the University.
 Students not maintaining continuous enrollment lose classified graduate standing and will therefore be required to apply for readmission.
 Such students may be held for additional program or degree requirements which are current at the time of readmission.